SvOlli/sorbus/doc/cpu_detect.md

 -----------------

-A very easy way to tell apart an NMOS 6502 CPU and all the following CMOS variants is quite easy.
-In 65C02 assembly is looks something like this
+A very easy way to tell apart an NMOS 6502 CPU and all the following CMOS variants looks something like this in assembly.

 ```
 ;  65C02       ; NMOS 6502